Vessel-01/open-btd/README.md

 # open-btd
 bloons tower defense fangame by me and Chocolate Primate#4760

-Working on: adding a folder for .ase files (for Aseprite and Libresprite)
+Working on: choosing the language and getting down the standard needed code (wsorry for the weird wording).

 	-in the earliest stages, started development on January 30 2022